snehalshirvaiker/rag_text_to_speech_system/README.md

 ## Below are the steps to run:

-### create a virtual env in python using below commands:

-python3 -m venv venv
-source /venv/bin/actibvate

-### now run the bash file run.sh in terminal using below command:
+### run the bash file run.sh in terminal using below command:

 bash run.sh